 With over 3.3 million students, teachers, administrators and other school staff, Student Education Association is the largest and most widely known, pre-professional education association in the nation.
 As an IEA-student program we provide students with professional opportunities to learn about issues teachers face while providing them with the skills and experiences necessary to become the best teachers.
 We also focus on community outreach and political action; serving as an organization for well-rounded, top-notch, future leading educators.
 For more information and questions, please visit the SEA website.

-The mission of GA-Illini is to encourage unity, both now and in the future, among Golden Apple Scholars of Illinois (GA) attending the University of Illinois at Urbana-Champaign through an open forum for communication between GA, the campus, and the Golden Apple Foundation on all matters concerning GA life; provide support and guidance for GA at Illinois on social, financial, and academic matters; represent and promote the Golden Apple Foundation and the GA program in a positive, proactive manner throughout local and state communities; and contribute to the advancement and betterment of all future educators who will influence the lives of the children of tomorrow.
-For more information, contact Eduardo Martínez.
+The mission of GA-Illini is to foster a sense of unity among Golden Apple Scholars of Illinois (GA) studying at the University of Illinois Urbana-Champaign.
+This is achieved through establishing an open channel of communication between GA, the campus, and the Golden Apple Foundation.
+GA-Illini aims to address social, financial, and academic concerns by offering support and guidance.
+Members represent and promote the Golden Apple Foundation and the GA program within local and statewide communities and prepare to shape the lives of tomorrow's children.
+For more information, contact Carmen Trotta.